 Day 20: I am thankful for the earth.
 What an amazingly beautiful place to live.
 I love the changing seasons, especially when the snow starts to fly.
 I love the mountains, forests, oceans, and jungles.
 Trees, grass, flowers, butterflies, stones, and even dirt are all beautiful and nature grounds us, balances us, and brings serenity and life.

 Day 21: Today I am thankful for art.
 Impressionism, Expressionism, Cubism, Modern Abstract, and Surrealism are my favorites, but I love it all.
 I love oils, acrylic, pencil, pastel, charcoal, watercolor, and collage.
 I love sculpture and pottery.
 Architecture styles such as Byzantine, Gothic, Tudor, Roman, and Tuscan are fabulous as well.
-I love everything artistic, including crafty art such as scrapbooking, candle-making, etc. I thank God for creativity.
+I love everything artistic, including crafty art such as scrapbooking, candle-making, etc. I am thankful for the creative impulse in humanity.

 Day 22: Today I am thankful for delayed starts and snow days.
 They are like waking up and finding out it is Christmas when you didn’t even know it was coming.